CylonicRaider/basebot/MANUAL.md

-`basebot` provides convenience functions for spawning daemonic and non-daemonic worker threads at module level; be careful not to spawn them in methods that may be run multiple times over the lifetime of a bot.
+`basebot` provides convenience functions for spawning daemonic and non-daemonic worker threads at module level; be careful not to spawn them in methods that may be run multiple times over the lifetime of a bot (unless that is intended).

 ## Further reading